How to use 'and' in Python

 print("Condition is False")--OUTPUT--Condition is False

-The and operator uses a performance-saving trick called short-circuit evaluation.
-It checks conditions from left to right and stops immediately if it finds one that's False.
-Since the whole expression can't possibly be True at that point, Python doesn't bother evaluating the rest.
+The and operator uses a behavior called short-circuit evaluation.
+It checks conditions from left to right and stops immediately if it finds an expression that is False.
+Since the entire statement can no longer be true, Python doesn't bother evaluating the remaining conditions.

 Using and with other logical constructs